 - Program Support.

-The Enterprise Services Division provides the State with the information technology fabric that enables agencies to innovate and excel in their specific domains.
-The goal of the Division is to consolidate services previously duplicated within agencies in order to promote cost savings and efficiencies.
+The Enterprise Services program provides the State with the information technology fabric that enables agencies to innovate and excel in their specific domains.
+The goal of the program is to consolidate services previously duplicated within agencies in order to promote cost savings and efficiencies.
 This is accomplished through the delivery and management of cost effective and efficient information technology infrastructure services, enterprise applications, and other value-added IT services.
-The Enterprise Services Division is enterprise funded, meaning it assesses fees for services which include depreciation costs.
+The Enterprise Services program is enterprise funded, meaning it assesses fees for services which include depreciation costs.
 This enables the statutorily-created Equipment Replacement Fund to maintain and enhance services over time.

 Compliance and Project Management

-The Program Support Division provides leadership and administrative services to the Department in support of the Department’s mission and includes the Office of the Secretary.
-The Division is responsible for the Department’s direction; administrative policies and procedures; human resources; budget and financial management; and purchasing and contractual support.
-Additionally, the Division is in charge of DoIT’s cost recovery model and rates for the services it provides.
+Program Support provides leadership and administrative services to the Department in support of the Department’s mission and includes the Office of the Secretary.
+The program is responsible for the Department’s direction; administrative policies and procedures; human resources; budget and financial management; and purchasing and contractual support.
+Additionally, the program is in charge of DoIT’s cost recovery model and rates for the services it provides.